micah-trp/credit-risk-classification/Credit Risk Classification Report.md

 7. Additional Information:
    - The classification report is provided as a dictionary format, showing precision, recall, f1-score, and support for each class.

+## Summary

 Overall, the logistic regression model demonstrates excellent performance in predicting loan statuses.
 It achieves high accuracy and shows good precision, recall, and f1-scores for both classes.
 However, due to the class imbalance, it's important to consider additional techniques like oversampling or undersampling to handle the imbalance effectively and ensure the model's performance on both classes.

-## Summary

-Summarise the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+- If the sponsor of the application has a higher risk appetite then this model may not be best optimised yet as it predicts a higher proportion of "False Negatives" and fails to identify "High Risk" loans.
+Further adjustment to the model would be required to take into account the class imbalance.

+- If the sponsor of the application has a lower risk appetitite then the model is recommended as it performs with high accuracy.